 - The Institute of Entertainment, Music, and Media Arts (IEMMA) allows you to engage in real-world activities and connect with industry-leading professionals while on campus.

-- Through coursework and internships, performance majors learn to manage the business and promotional aspects of professional music-making.
+- Through coursework and internships, you will learn to manage the business and promotional aspects of professional music-making.

 Admission to the Mary Pappert School of Music also includes a formal audition.
 Learn more about the audition process & guidelines.